- Home

 - After radiation therapy, your PSA level will drop gradually and it may take 2–3 years for your PSA to reach its lowest level.

-- If you have androgen deprivation therapy (ADT) as well as radiation therapy, your PSA level will generally be very low while undergoing treatment.
+- If you have ADT as well as radiation therapy, your PSA level will generally be very low while undergoing treatment.

 Talk to your doctor about how often you will need to have check-ups or a PSA test.
-Over time, if there are no further problems, your check-ups will become less frequent.
-If you notice any new symptoms between check-ups, you should let your GP or specialist know.
+Over time, if there are no further problems, you will have check-ups less frequently.
+If you notice any new symptoms between check-ups, you should let your GP or specialist know immediately.

 How you might feel

-Being diagnosed with prostate cancer can be stressful.
-It is natural to have a wide variety of emotions after the diagnosis and during treatment, including anger, fear anxiety, sadness and resentment.
-These feelings may become stronger over time as you adjust to the physical side effects of treatment.
+It is natural to have a wide variety of emotions after a cancer diagnosis and during treatment, including anger, fear, anxiety, sadness and resentment.
+Feelings may increase over time as you adjust to the physical side effects of treatment.

-Everyone has their own ways of coping with their emotions.
-There is no right or wrong way.
-It is important to give yourself and those around you time to deal with the emotions that cancer can cause.
+Everyone has their own ways of coping.
+Give yourself and those around you time to deal with the emotions that cancer can cause.
 For support, call Cancer Council 13 11 20.

-If you think you may be depressed or feel that your emotions are affecting your day-to-day life, talk to your GP.
+If your emotions are affecting your day-to-day life, talk to your GP.
 Counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
-Cancer Council may also run a counselling program in your area.
+Cancer Council may run a counselling program in your area.

 For information about coping with depression and anxiety, call Beyond Blue on 1300 22 4636.
 For 24-hour crisis support, call Lifeline 13 11 14.